Gazzetta di Mantova

-Gazzetta di Mantova is an Italian language local daily newspaper published in Mantua, in northern Italy.

-It is the oldest newspaper in Italy, as well as in the world.
+Gazzetta di Mantova (lit.
+'Gazette of Mantua') is a daily newspaper based in the city of Mantua, Italy.
+It was established in 1664 making it the world's oldest newspaper still existing and published with the same name.
+The paper has its headquarters in Mantua.

 History and profile

-Gazzetta di Mantova was established in 1664 making it the world's oldest newspaper still existing and published with the same name.
-The paper has its headquarters in Mantua.
-The owner of the paper is Gruppo Editoriale L’Espresso.
+The owner of the paper is Gruppo Editoriale L'Espresso.
 The paper has an independent political stance.

 The circulation of Gazzetta di Mantova was 34,000 copies in 2007.
-In 2013 Gruppo Editoriale L’Espresso claimed a circulation of 25,437 copies for the paper.
+In 2013 Gruppo Editoriale L'Espresso claimed a circulation of 25,437 copies for the paper.
 The company reported that the circulation of the paper was 24,200 copies in 2014.